pilegard/psychmethods/docs/02-getting-started.md

 ### Variables {-}

 Research questions in psychology are about [variables](#variable).
 A variable is a quantity or quality that varies across people or situations.
 For example, the height of the students in a psychology class is a variable because it varies from student to student.
-The sex of the students is also a variable as long as there are both male and female students in the class.
+The sex assigned at birth of the students is also a variable as long as there are both male and female students in the class.
 A [quantitative variable] is a quantity, such as height, that is typically measured by assigning a number to each individual.
 Other examples of quantitative variables include people’s level of talkativeness, how depressed they are, and the number of siblings they have.
-A [categorical variable] is a quality, such as sex, and is typically measured by assigning a category label to each individual.
+A [categorical variable] is a quality, such as sex assigned at birth, and is typically measured by assigning a category label to each individual.
 Other examples include people’s nationality, their occupation, and whether they are receiving psychotherapy.

 ### Sampling and Measurement {-}